 Pimples can be a pain and I am definitely guilty of touching my face more than I should.
 I seem to do it when I am anxious, bored and even just when my hands are idle.
 I have always had bad acne and I am almost 20 now so it should be going away, but it’s not and I know it is because of this bad habit.
 So I did some research and tried a few things out myself and have come up with some of the most effective ways to stop touching and picking your face.

-- Keep your hands busy: It is most common for someone to start to touch and pick their face when their hands are idle.
-I noticed this because after typing, my hands would hover over the keyboard for a second and then almost automatically I would reach for my face.
+It is most common for someone to start to touch and pick their face when their hands are idle.
+I noticed this because, after typing, my hands would hover over the keyboard for a second and then almost automatically I would reach for my face.
 Since noticing this I have come to the realisation that I do it every single time my hands are not occupied.
 You can keep your hands busy by buying fidget jewellery or toys or even just by simply playing with your fingers, tapping the desk or gripping your wrist when you know your hands are idle.

-- Reach out: If you are living at home, ask your parents and sibling to tell you to stop when they see you touching your face, I did this and was really surprised about how often it happened.
+Ask your close friends to remind you not to touch your face when they catch you doing it.
+Or if you are living at home, ask your parents and siblings to tell you to stop when they see you touching your face, I did this and was really surprised about how often it happened.